ARM-software/CMSIS-View/Examples/EventStatistic/README.md

 ```

 > **Note**
-> If CMSIS-View v1.2.0 pack is not installed, in the previous command replace corresponding path with the path of the latest installed pack
+> If `CMSIS-View v1.2.0` pack is not installed, in the previous command replace the corresponding path with the path of the latest installed pack
-> (for example replace "%CMSIS_PACK_ROOT%/ARM/CMSIS-View/1.2.0/EventRecorder/" with "%CMSIS_PACK_ROOT%/ARM/CMSIS-View/1.2.1/EventRecorder/")
+> (for example replace `%CMSIS_PACK_ROOT%/ARM/CMSIS-View/1.2.0/EventRecorder/` with `%CMSIS_PACK_ROOT%/ARM/CMSIS-View/1.2.1/EventRecorder/`)